brmkit/redeployer/example/scenario_0/README.md

 ## Quick Start
 Suppose we want to deploy an infrastructure composed of five machines.

 This is a simple example: we choose Sliver as the C2, Caddy as the redirector, one operators machine and decide to use a Payload server (PWNDROP exposed only via vpn).
 Every internal connection will be managed through ZeroTier (VPN).
-Essentially, every legitimate packet reaching the outermost redirector will only pass through the ZeroTier VPN.
+Essentially, every legitimate packet reaching the outermost redirector will only pass through the ZeroTier VPN ([why?](https://brmkit.github.io/2024/10/09/ghostway-project.html)).

 ![image](example.png "Basic Infrastructure Example")